 - Distressing reminders and memories of the traumas of combat

-- Feelings of fear and anxiety as though he or she is back in the combat zone
+- Feelings of fear and anxiety as though they are back in the combat zone

-Avoidant Symptoms: occur when a combat soldier draws inward or becomes emotionally numb in order to cope with the intensity of the feelings he or she is experiencing.
+Avoidant Symptoms: occur when a combat soldier draws inward or becomes emotionally numb in order to cope with the intensity of the feelings they are experiencing.
 Avoidant symptoms of combat-related PTSD may include:

 - Active, extensive avoidance of anything that may remind the soldier of the combat experiences, including thoughts, activities, places, people, memories, feelings, and conversations